This guide to Ice Wine (also known as Eiswein), is part of our wine resource series. Learn about unique wine and wine-making styles.

-Why does freezing grapes on the vine make wine sweeter?
+Why does freezing grapes on the vine make the wine sweeter?

 Allowing the grapes to freeze while still on the vine will for the most part only freeze the water concentrated within the grape.
 Toward the latter end of the growing season, it’s common for the grapes to freeze, thaw and then freeze again.
-Every time this happens, flavor profile and complexity increases within the grape.
-Sugars and other polyphenol compounds within will not freeze, and with the water out of the way their concentration increases dramatically.
+Every time this happens, the flavor profile and complexity increase within the grape.
+Sugars and other polyphenol compounds within will not freeze, and with the water out of the way, their concentration increases dramatically.
 Ice wine is notoriously sweet!

 The Production of Ice Wine

 When ready for harvest, the grapes are de-stemmed and pressed while still naturally frozen.
-This allows the highly concentrated sugary grape juice is squeezed out and separated from the frozen water before the fermentation process begins.
-Towards the end of fermentation, it’s common for Ice Wine not to exceed an alcohol content of 12%, as the sugar content is so high much of it is not converted to alcohol before bottling.
+The highly concentrated sugary grape juice is squeezed out and separated from the frozen water before the fermentation process begins.
+Towards the end of fermentation, it’s common for Ice Wine not to exceed an alcohol content of 12%, as the sugar content is so high much of it is not converted to alcohol, or the fermentation is stopped before bottling.

 Types of Grapes Used to Make Ice Wine

 Grapes most commonly used to produce Ice Wine include Vidal, Cabernet Franc, Riesling and Gewurztraminer.
 These varietals tend to be naturally more acidic, which helps balance the wine so it’s not as syrupy when production is complete.
 New World winemakers are also experimenting with other varieties these days, including Seyval Blanc, Pinot Blanc, and Chardonnay.

 These luscious and rich wines should be served alongside desserts that are equally as sweet and contain some portion of fat.
 Creme brulee, pecan pie, banana pudding and french vanilla ice cream are some of our favorite pairings.
 Alternatively, you can try pairing ice wines with very fatty foods, like foies gras.